Sunday, December 22, 2024

 How to rename databases in MySQL Workbench

 MySQL Workbench is the default IDE designed for MySQL specialists.
-It is free of charge and it offers decent functionality to perform various standard database tasks in MySQL, though its functionality is significantly less robust than in dbForge Studio for MySQL.
+It is free of charge and offers decent functionality to perform various standard database tasks in MySQL, though its functionality is significantly less robust than in dbForge Studio for MySQL.

 Database renaming is not supported in MySQL Workbench.
 It is usually recommended to use the mysqldump utility separately.